adhithyasimha/pathfinder/Backend/readme.md

-how to calculate planet positi jkwehfiwr3hfihfih3rwuifuhwegfhiew
+how to calculate planet position??